Exploring the link between hormones and belly fat

 So what lies behind the hormonal imbalances that lead to a hormonal belly?
 There are several primary causes centred on different hormones.

-Along with hot flushes, changing energy levels and a shift in mood, menopause can often bring about abdominal weight gain.
-This is because oestrogen drops during perimenopause and menopause, which makes your body store fat around your middle instead of your hips, buttocks and thighs [4].
+Low oestrogen can bring about abdominal weight gain, causing the body to store fat around your middle instead of your hips, buttocks and thighs [4].

 Excess cortisol